 iii.
 Deputy Vice-Chancellor Education and Vice-President

 iv.
 Deputy Vice-Chancellor Research and Innovation and Vice-President

 v.
 Deputy Vice-Chancellor Global Development and Vice-President

 vi.
-Pro Vice-Chancellor Business and Law and Vice-President
+Deputy Vice-Chancellor Business and Law and Vice-President

 vii.
-Pro Vice-Chancellor Design and Social Context and Vice- President
+Deputy Vice-Chancellor Design and Social Context and Vice- President

 x.
 Director, Library Services

 xiii.
-Associate Deputy Vice-Chancellor, Research Training and Development
+Associate Deputy Vice-Chancellor, School of Graduate Research

 xiv.
 Associate Deputy Vice-Chancellor, Research Capability